• MON - THU (8am - 4pm) | FRI (8am - 3pm)

 Almost every type of debt is dischargeable in Chapter 7 bankruptcy, except for child support, certain taxes, alimony, willful and malicious injuries, thefts and student loans.

-What Assets Can Be Kept In A Chapter 7 Bankruptcy?
+What Assets Can I Keep If I File Chapter 7 Bankruptcy?

 In Iowa Chapter 7 bankruptcies, you can keep your house if you keep paying for it.
 Additionally, you can keep one car as long as it doesn’t exceed $7,000 in equity.